-Social development theory was introduced in 1920s and 1930s by Lev Vygotsky.
-This theory, sometimes also called cultural-history theory gives a framework for cognitive development in children and argues that the key role in cognition development lies in social interactions.
-In his own words,
+Social development theory was introduced in 1920s by Lev Vygotsky.
+This theory, sometimes also called cultural-history theory or social constructivism gives a framework for cognitive development in children and argues that the key role in cognition development lies in social interactions.
+In his own words.